ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 The first column shows the abbreviated commit hash associated with the last change to each line.
 The second column identifies the author of the commit.
 Here, we see that John Doe and Mary Smith have contributed to this file.
 The third column shows the date and time of the commit.
 The final column indicates the line number in the file.
 Following the information above, you'll see the actual content of each line in the file.

-By analyzing this output, you can trace the evolution of the User struct, see who made specific changes, and understand when those changes occurred.
+By analyzing this output, you can trace the evolution of this file, see who made specific changes, and understand when those changes occurred.

 This analyse the file at the current state.
 Let's see how can we do this in a different way.